-APTC Member: A Member who receives advanced premium tax credits (premium subsidy), which helps to offset the cost of monthly premiums for the Member.
+APTC and/or State Subsidy Member: A Member who receives advanced premium tax credits (premium subsidy) and/or State Subsidy, which helps to offset the cost of monthly premiums for the Member.

-Non-APTC Member: A Member who is not receiving any advanced premium tax credits and is therefore solely responsible for the payment of the full monthly premium amount.
+Non-APTC Member: A Member who is not receiving any advanced premium tax credits or State Subsidy and is therefore solely responsible for the payment of the full monthly premium amount.

 Member: An individual, including any dependents, enrolled in Molina Marketplace.
-This term includes both APTC Members and Non-APTC Members.
+This term includes both APTC and/or State Subsidy Members and Non-APTC Members.